 As of September 2014, there were three first-in-line pending solar project applications located within or partially within the Riverside East SEZ.
-Details about these applications are given in the list of First in Line Pending Applications (PDF, 90 KB).
+Details about these applications are given in the list of First-in-Line Pending Applications (PDF, 65 KB).

 There were also four authorized projects located within or partially within the SEZ, these are:

 The combined area of these authorized applications within the SEZ is about 12,728 acres (52 km2), about 9% of the SEZ developable area.

 There were also several pending applications for solar projects located within a 25-mile (40-km) radius of the SEZ (see Solar Mapper to view pending applications).
 As of September 2014, BLM California had received one expression of interest for a new project in the SEZ.

 The Riverside East SEZ is the largest of the SEZs.
 In the Draft Solar PEIS the proposed total area of the SEZ was 202,896 acres (821 km2).
 In the Supplement to the Draft, 43,439 acres (176 km2) in the northwest portion of the SEZ were eliminated to reduce impacts on Joshua Tree National Park.
 In addition, 11,547 acres (46.7 km2) within the SEZ boundaries were identified as non-development areas.
 The remaining developable area within the SEZ is 147,910 acres (598.6 km2).
 No additional changes to the SEZ developable area were made in the Final Solar PEIS.